Mirror Mirror On The Wall, Which Is The Fairest Diet Of Them All?

 But the data on the harmful impact of trans-fats on our health are so compelling that in 2018, the FDA banned their use in restaurants and supermarkets.
 That ban was a good thing but the FDA left a loophole for Big Food, enabling manufacturers to include small amounts (.5 g or less) and list this as ‘zero trans-fat’ or ‘no trans-fat’ on the product label.
 Food manufacturers and restaurants can no longer prepare foods using hydrogenated vegetable oils and vegetable shortening for cooking, but the processing of certain foods generates trace amounts as you will see in a moment, and the FDA has compromised with Big Food to allow it.

 Eating one trans-fat-containing donut is not going to cause heart disease or cancer.
-But regularly consuming trace amounts can accumulate, and when fries, frozen pizzas, muffins, pancakes, waffles, biscuits, chips, ice cream, and myriad other products common in the SAD/WD that contain trace amounts of trans-fat become part of one’s daily eating habits, this increases our risk of inflammatory arterial injury, atherosclerosis, and cancer.
+But regularly consuming trace amounts can accumulate, and when fries, frozen pizzas, muffins, pancakes, waffles, biscuits, chips, ice cream, and myriad other products common in the SAD/WD that contain trace amounts of trans-fat become part of one’s daily eating habits, this increases our risk of arterial injury, atherosclerosis, and cancer.
 Always read the label; if the ingredient list includes any kind of hydrogenated or partially-hydrogenated oil, even if it specifically states ‘no trans-fat’ or ‘zero trans-fat’, that food contains trace amounts of trans-fat and, as an exception to the rule of moderation, should be avoided.

 As stated, most trans-fats in the SAD are the result of hydrogenation which is a common step in food processing.
 But even the food we make at home using the best ingredients can potentially become a source of trans-fat if we overheat our cooking oils.
 High heat destabilizes the chemical structure of fats, converting cis-double bonds to trans.
 Each oil has a smoke point (the temperature at which an oil begins to give off smoke) which is often used as a proxy for the initiation of this cis-to-trans conversion process, although there are conflicting data about that with persuasive studies showing that unprocessed oils, such as extra virgin olive oil, can remain stable well past their smoke point.
 It appears that there are factors that influence an oil’s stability, other than its smoke point, including the fatty acid composition and the presence of minor components such as phenolics and tocopherols (found in high amounts in extra-virgin olive oil [EVOO]) which act as antioxidant stabilizers.